Liam Dulson

-Liam James Dulson (born 30 January 2002) is an English professional footballer who plays for Maidenhead United, as a forward.
+Liam James Dulson (born 30 January 2002) is an English professional footballer who plays as a forward for club Woking.

 Career

 Dulson spent his early career playing with Stevenage, West Ham United, Tottenham Hotspur and Chelsea, before signing for the Watford academy aged 8, staying there until he was 16.
 He was released for being too short, and he signed for Waltham Abbey under-16s.
 He then began playing senior football for Hoddesdon Town Reserves and Royston Town Reserves, before signing for Ware.

 He later played for Potters Bar Town and Bedford Town, combining his non-league career with a job as a labourer, setting up his own landscaping business.

 Dulson signed for Cheltenham Town in July 2024 on a two-year contract, scoring on his debut for the club.
 He lived with teammates including Arkell Jude-Boyd and Ethon Archer.

 On 29 July 2025, Dulson signed for Maidenhead United on a permanent basis.
+He scored fourteen goals in 41 games before leaving the club at the end of the season after rejecting a new contract.

+On 27 May 2026, Dulson agreed to join National League side, Woking on a two-year deal following his departure from Maidenhead United.